CyberQueens/CyberQueens/OS Internals - Lesson 2 - Files/readme.md

 ## Exercises

 ### Hex Editor Mini Adventure
+1. Find, make, or download a real .zip file
+2. Open it with 010 Editor (drag & drop)
+3. What is a .zip file's magic number?
+4. Find, make, or download a real .docx file
+5. What is a .docx file's magic number?
+6. How can you explain this?
+(Answers will be discussed next lesson, or after everyone finishes)
+7. Change the extension of the .docx file to .zip and try unziping it
+8. What happened and why did this work?
+(Answers will be discussed next lesson, or after everyone finishes)

 ### SafeUserLogin.exe
-An evil criminal uses "SafeUserLogin.exe" on his computer to login to a secret criminal portal We need you and your operating system knowledge to hack into the program and gain access.
+An evil criminal uses "SafeUserLogin.exe" on his computer to login to a secret criminal portal &nbsp;
+We need you and your operating system knowledge to hack into the program and gain access. &nbsp;
 Find a way to reach "WELCOME TO THE CLASSIFIED ROOM!"
 (Don't use IDA)

 ### CMD Investigator
+1. Open `cmd`
+2. Filter ProcMon to only "Show File System Activity" and only if the "Process Name" contains "cmd"
+3. Run `python` from the cmd
+4. Where does cmd look for python?
+5. Where does cmd find python?
+6. Copy C:\Windows\System32\calc.exe and rename it to python.exe (you should now have C:\Windows\System32\python.exe)
+7. Run `python` from the cmd again.
+What happens?

+&nbsp;
+&nbsp;
+If you finished all the exercises, play around with procmon while using other programs

 ###### Author: Guy Levin